dj-blume9/recovery-toolkit/styles/README.md

 2. **New component styles**: Create new file in `components/`
 3. **New layouts**: Add to `layouts/`
 4. **Update this README** with new patterns

-## Migration Notes

-The old `generics.ts` file has been deprecated in favor of this modular system.
-Components should be updated to use the new theme-based approach for better maintainability and consistency.